The average hourly pay for a Reimbursement Specialist is $17.96.

 - Research denials from insurance providers in order to maximize reimbursement.

-- Ensure services are in compliance with professional standards, state and federal regulatory requirements.
+- Ensure services are in compliance with professional standards, state, and federal regulatory requirements.

 Reimbursement Specialist Job Listings

-Popular Skills for Reimbursement Specialist
+What Are Popular Skills for Reimbursement Specialists?

-What is the Pay by Experience Level for Reimbursement Specialist
+What is the Pay by Experience Level for Reimbursement Specialists?

 Pay Difference by Location